 Non-graphical methods cannot provide a complete picture of the data.
 Graphical methods are therefore required here.
 The Common types of univariate graphics are:

-- Stem-and-leaf plots: These shows all data values and the shape of the distribution.
+- Stem-and-leaf plots: These show all data values and the shape of the distribution.

 - Histograms a bar plot: in which each bar represents the frequency (count) or proportion (count/total count) of cases for a range of values.